TedHusted/awake/awake.md/awake.md

 At the head of the table sits General Ri, his uniform immaculate, a gold star pinned to his chest.
 To his left is Kang Ji-woo, her stern face betraying no emotion as she flips through a stack of papers.
 Choi Hyun-seok leans back in his chair, the glow of a tablet reflecting off his glasses.

 In the center of the table, a sleek device hums softly, projecting a holographic interface.
-The synthetic agent’s voice is calm, emotionless, and precise as it delivers a draft presentation of the daily intelligence brief.
+The synthetic agent’s voice is calm, emotionless, and precise.
+The three officers listen carefully as it delivers a draft presentation of the daily intelligence brief.

-“Good morning, esteemed officials.
+Taedong: Good morning, esteemed officials.
 Today’s intelligence overview consists of four sections: international developments, domestic security, operational readiness, and worker automation.
-Shall we begin with the summary of international developments?”
+Shall we begin with the summary of international developments?

 Ri nods curtly.
 “Proceed.”

 The hologram displays a map of the Chosŏn Peninsula, jutting into the seas.
 The homeland, Cháoxiǎn, is bordered by China and Russia in the north and Hánguó in the south.
 Icons blink to life representing military bases, naval deployments, and political activities.

-“Japan has approved funding for advanced missile defense systems, likely in response to our recent ballistic missile test.
-Additionally, Hánguó has conducted joint military exercises with United States forces in the Yellow Sea.”
+Taedong: Japan has approved funding for advanced missile defense systems.
+It is likely that our recent ballistic missile test prompted the approval.
+Additionally, Hánguó has conducted joint military exercises with United States forces in the Yellow Sea.

 Choi’s lips press into a thin line.
 “The Supreme Leader will ask about their internal politics.
 Is there dissent over the funding or these exercises?
 Civilian protests?
 Parliamentary debates?
 What can we exploit?”

 The SI responds instantly.

-“Civilian protests have been noted in Seoul, primarily among progressive groups advocating for reduced military spending.
-However, these demonstrations have not impacted operational plans.”
+Taedong: Civilian protests have been noted in Seoul.
+The demonstrations are primarily by progressive groups advocating for reduced military spending.
+However, the protests have not impacted operational plans.

 Choi nods, satisfied but cold.
 “Be sure to include that point in the final presentation.”

-“Noted.
-Shall I continue?”
+Taedong: Noted.
+Shall I continue?

 Ri nods again.
 “Proceed.”

 The hologram shifts to a map of Cháoxiǎn, highlighting key regions and infrastructure.

-Taedong: On the topic of domestic security, border surveillance along the northern regions has detected a 12% increase in smuggling activity this month, which may be illicit technology.
-Additionally, defectors apprehended near Dandong provided conflicting information about underground networks.
+Taedong: On the topic of domestic security: Border surveillance detects a 12% increase in smuggling activity this month along the northern regions.
+The cargo may be illicit technology.
+Additionally, defectors captured near Dandong are providing information about the underground network that conflicts.

 Kang leans forward, frowning.
 “Conflicting information?
 Clarify.”

 Taedong: One detainee claims the network is managed by a former MSS officer now residing in China.
-Another claims it is a decentralized group with no central leadership.
-Cross-referencing their statements has yielded no definitive conclusions.
+Another claims the network is a decentralized group with no central leadership.
+Cross-referencing their statements is yielding no definitive conclusions.

 Kang’s eyes narrow.
 “Flag this report for immediate investigation.
 Illicit smuggling compromises security.
 Notify Unit 180 to monitor digital communications near the border.
 Report by tomorrow.
 Amend the brief to indicate that we are investigating.”